dprakash2101/SDK_Automation_Github/README.md

     target-branch: 'main'
 ```

-Generate a Personal Acces Token with repo scope and copy it it will only visible once and got to settings of the repository where worflow is present and Settings -> Secrets and Variables -> Actions -> Repository secret and save it with SDK_TOKEN name or name of choice.
+Generate a Personal Acces Token(PAT) with repo scope and copy it it will only visible once and got to settings of the repository where worflow is present and Settings -> Secrets and Variables -> Actions -> Repository secret and save the PAT with SDK_TOKEN name or name of choice.
 If you chose different name replace same in the workflow file.

 ## Configuration